Beyond endoscopy for $\mathsf{GL}_2$ over $\mathbb{Q}$ with ramification 2: bounds towards the Ramanujan conjecture: Estimate of the Fourier transform on the semilocal space

 Then for any $\sigma,\tau\in \RR_{>0}$, $|\xi|\gg 1$, and $K\in \ZZ_{\geq 0}$ we have

 where $\cA_{\varphi,m}^{\sigma,\pm}(\Xi)(x)$ is defined in the previous theorem.
 The implied constant only depends on $\varphi,K,\sigma,\tau$ and $a$.
-If $\Xi(s)$ has a meromorphic extension to $\Re s>-2$, with has at most a simple pole at $s=0$ and holomorphic otherwise, we can take $\tau=0$. \end{theorem} \begin{proof} This theorem is essentially the content of \cite[Theorem A.15]{altug2017} and that the error term is obtained by shifting the contour to $\sigma=\tau/2$. \end{proof}
+If $\Xi(s)$ has a meromorphic extension to $\Re s>-2$, with has at most a simple pole at $s=0$ and holomorphic otherwise, we can take $\tau=0$. \end{theorem} \begin{proof} This theorem is essentially the content of \cite[Theorem A.15]{altug2017} and that the error term is obtained by shifting the contour to $\sigma=\tau/2$. \end{proof} \begin{remark} In \cite{altug2017}, the author claimed that the above two theorems holds for $\Xi$ that has rapid decay vertically.
+However, this is not true.
+In the proof of Theorem A.13 of loc. cit., there is an integral on $u\in(\tau)$ of the function